azt3k/non-destructive-archive-installer/README.md

 This really only does something very simple which is to manually handle the decompression of manually defined packages so as to not disrupt nested package installs.
 This is basically a straight rip of mouf/archive-installer (http://mouf-php.com), the only difference is that it's made to be slightly more flexible in terms of configuration.

+Notes:

+`"always-install": "true"` - This bypasses the version look up and does a full install every time useful for deployments where depenedencies are rebuilt each deploy - the default is `true`.

+`"omit-first-directory": "true"` - This omits the first directory of the zip

 ### Usage